International Students: All you need to know

 Quarantine relief bursary

 Université Laval wants to support students who have to pay for hotel accommodation to self-quarantine upon their arrival in Canada.
 A bursary program has been created to provide some relief.
-Subject to certain conditions, you could be awarded a bursary of up to $1,500.
+Subject to certain conditions, you could be awarded a bursary of $750.

 During your trip to Canada